 Comparison with gold

-Cryptocurrency believers are quick to compare it with gold on two grounds - first is the limited supply (only 21 million Bitcoins can ever be created) and second, is the lack of any returns.
+Cryptocurrency believers are quick to compare it with gold on two grounds - first, its limited supply (only 21 million Bitcoins can ever be created) and second, its lack of any returns.
 But what they fail to understand is that gold does have an intrinsic value.
 It has an alluring shine which does not fade away with time (that's why jewellery is made out of it) and it is also used for industrial purposes (since it is a reliable conductor of electricity).